-There is a large cashel (stone fort ) in the field just south of the cairn, which is also worth a visit.
-It may be a neolithic henge, and date to the same era as Ballymacgibbon cairn.
+There is a large cashel ( a medieval stone fort ) in the field just south of the cairn, which is also worth a visit.
+It may be built over some kind of neolithic structure such as a henge, and date to the same era as Ballymacgibbon cairn.

 There is a fine view from the top, especially to the Connemara and south Mayo Mountains.
 The tip of Croagh Patrick peeps up over the Partry Mountains, rather like a cairn on a flat hill.
-Knockma with it's similar sized cairn is 22 km to the south east.
-The Burren may be visible to the south, but it was too hazy to tell the day I was there.
+Knockma with it's similar sized cairn is 22 kilometers to the south east.
+The Burren may be visible to the south, but it was too hazy to tell when I was there.

-A most interesting feature found at this monument is a large oval enclosure, more intact on the west than the east side.
+A most interesting feature found at this monument is the huge oval enclosure 145 meters in diameter north to south, more intact on the west than the east side.
 It encircles the cairn with it's long axis running north-south, and probably looks like an eye from the air.
 There are a few small standing stones set against the inside of the enclosure.
 The nearby monument, Dathi's Cairn, is also within an enclosure, circular in shape.

-The view was hazy the day I was there, and I could not see much, but on my second visit I could see much more.
+The view is wide in all directions for such a low-lying monument.
 A glimpse of Lough Mask is visible from the top of the monument.
-Both Knockma, 24 km to the south east and Eochy's Cairn which is about 2.5 km to the south are visible.
-The tip of Croagh Patrick appears, like a monument over the Partry Mountains, and probably marks a sunset in May and August.
+Both the Hill of Knockma, 24 kilometers to the south east and Eochy's Cairn which is about 2.5 kilometers to the south are visible.
+The tip of Croagh Patrick appears, like a distant monument, peeping over the Partry Mountains, and probably marks a sunset in May and August.
 There is a pond or spring in a field beside the cairn, visible as a low horseshoe-shaped mound.